psyphh/psyphh.github.io/index.md

 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: single
 author_profile: true
-excerpt: "Po-Hsien Huang’s Site for Artificial Intelligence and Psychometrics"
 ---

 This is Po-Hsien Huang's website.
 I work at [Department of Educational Psychology and Counseling](https://www.epc.ntnu.edu.tw/), NTNU.
 I am a psychometrician.
 My main research interest is structural equation modeling and machine learning.
 I am the author of R package [lslx](https://CRAN.R-project.org/package=lslx).
 In this site, you can find my academic activities as well as my thoughts on psychology and data science (in Mandarin).
 Before being a psychometrician, I was a certified clinical psychologist.